 - Yorkshire Cup (York) – May 17th (Winner: Stradivarius)

 - Matchbook Henry II Stakes (Sandown Park) – May 23rd (Winner: Dee Ex Bee)

 - Prix Vicomtesse Vigier (ParisLongchamp) – May 26th (Winner: Called To The Bar)

-As in 2018, the £1 million is split between Stradivarius' connections, with 70% awarded to the owner and 30% divided equally between the trainer, stable staff, breeder and jockey.
+In both years the £1 million was split between Stradivarius' connections, with 70% awarded to the owner Bjorn Nielsen and 30% divided equally between the trainer John Gosden, the Clarehaven stable staff, Bjorn Nielsen who was also the colt’s breeder, and Frankie Dettori his jockey.